ZenMagick/ZenMagick/zenmagick/plugins/request/zm_smarty/Readme.txt

 5) Install the plugin using the ZenMagick Plugin Manager.
 6) Configure the path to your Smarty installation, for example '/usr/local/lib/php/Smarty'.
    If the path is left empty, the plugin will expect Smarty in '[PLUGIN_DIR]/smarty'
+7) With the current template provided you must set the value of the setting 'isLegacyAPI' to true.
+   This *must* be done in the global local.php.
+   Example:
+       ZMSettings::set('isLegacyAPI', true);

 You may either use the included theme for further development or take a copy and start your own.
 Smarty themes **do not support theme defaults**, so you'll have to include everything